 Possibly the worst piece of personal information to have stolen is your Social Security or Social Insurance number.
 With that and your name, almost anyone can pose as you.
+(A fake passport using your real name, place of birth and photo is almost as bad.)
 Unfortunately, it's very difficult to replace an old Social Security or Social Insurance number with a new one.
 For more on what to do, read our primer on what to do if your Social Security number is stolen.

 2. Change all affected passwords.

 If an online account has been compromised, change the password on that account right away.
 If you used the same password for any other accounts, change those as well, and make up a new, strong password for each and every account.

 Don't reuse the password for a second account.
 That way, you'll be limiting the damage next time there's a data breach, and you won't have to go through this process again.

 If the online company offers two-factor authentication to protect an account, use it.
 With two-factor authentication, a thief who attempts to log into an online account can't get in, even with the right password, unless he has a numeric code that the company texts to the legitimate user's cellphone.